poojab2813/Machine-Learning-Based-Renewable-Energy-Sources-Optimization/README.md

         - Combined Renewables: Fluctuates with weather conditions, showing higher contributions during favorable periods.
         - Imports: Fills the gap between electricity demand and renewable energy supply, increasing during renewable shortfalls.

-These visualizations provide critical insights into the variability and trends of energy demand, renewable generation, and the role of imports, forming a solid foundation for modeling and analysis.

 ## Model Development
 ### 🧠 Models and Methods